keithbuhler/dissertation-story/Dissertation Story.md

 ## Outline of Chapters

-The dissertation is divided into two main parts.
-The first part defends natural normativity and natural teleology in organisms and (hence) in human beings.
-It builds a framework for virtue and then develops a neo-Aristotelian account of virtue as rational practice to fit the framework.
-This project occupies chapters 2-4.

-The second part defends a conception of virtue as practical reasoning where the goal of practical reasoning is to identify the human good, to correctly map the normative order, and live in conformity to it for the sake of one's own and others' wellbeing.
-It explores the notion of practical wisdom, and explains the relation between wisdom and other virtues and between wisdom and the finite, mortality of our species.
-This project occupies chapters 5-8.
+The dissertation is divided into several chapters.
+Chapter 2 argues that at least the organic parts of nature are intrinsically normative.
+Chapter 3 argues that since humans are natural organisms, human nature is normative.
+Chapter 4 argues that human virtues of rational practice and practical reasoning are the natural excellences of human nature.
+Chapter 5 argues that practical reasoning is, in fact, a natural process for organisms like us by which we aim to identify and pursue human flourishing and the means thereto, including food, companionship, virtue, and wisdom.
+Chapter 6 argues that this process is naturalistically respectable.